 It’s not uncommon for most people to have a fear of one thing or another.
 If you ask people what they are afraid of, you’ll get a wide range of responses from spiders to public speaking to even death.
 When a fear becomes irrational, excessive, or interferes with your life, it becomes a phobia.
 Phobias can make you feel extreme anxiety and put you in a state of “fight or flight”.
 Typically, exposure to your phobia will have you experiencing both emotional and physical sensations such as palpitations of the heart, feelings of tension, apprehension, and even full-blown panic attacks.

-Phobias can affect anyone of any age and they may or may not have been due to past experiences or trauma.
+Phobias can affect anyone of any age and they may or may not have developed due to past experiences or trauma.

 There are 3 types of phobias:

-At it’s a base, a social phobia is really about a fear of rejection or being judged by making a fool of yourself (which we fear ultimately leads to rejection).
+At its base, a social phobia is really about a fear of rejection or being judged by making a fool of yourself (which we fear will ultimately lead to rejection).
 This can include being in social situations or public speaking.